gambimar/BioMAC-Sim-Toolbox/paper.md

 # Summary
 We present a MATLAB toolbox for human movement simulation and analysis.
-The toolbox's focus is on creating simulations of human walking and running by solving trajectory optimization problems. **In these problems, the muscle excitations  and initial state are found that minimize an objective related to energy expenditure. **
+The toolbox's focus is on creating simulations of human walking and running by solving trajectory optimization problems.
+In these problems, the muscle excitations  and initial state are found that minimize an objective related to energy expenditure.
 To solve the trajectory optimization problems, we have implemented a direct collocation framework.
 Different objectives have been implemented that represent energy or effort minimization.
 We have also included different objectives for data tracking, including tracking of joint angles, ground reaction forces, accelerometer data, gyroscope data, and marker positions.
-We have implemented two different two-dimensional (2D) **musculoskeletal** models and one three-dimensional (3D) musculoskeletal model.
+We have implemented two different two-dimensional (2D) musculoskeletal models and one three-dimensional (3D) musculoskeletal model.
-To show how the toolbox can be used, we include a **tutorial**, a 2D and a 3D introductory example, as well as different applications that are based on previous publications.
+To show how the toolbox can be used, we include a tutorial, a 2D and a 3D introductory example, as well as different applications that are based on previous publications.
 The toolbox is versatile due to its object-oriented design, such that different dynamics models can be easily combined with different problem classes.
 In the future, we aim to implement different other